kamranahmad2004/Food-order-WebApp/README.md

 # 🍔 Food Order Web App
 ## Overview
 This is a Food Order Web App built using React and Redux.
-The app allows users to browse food items, add them to the cart, and place an order.
+The app allows users to browse food items, add them to the cart, remove from cart and place an order.
 The project includes a local dummy backend that stores food item data and user information for demonstration purposes.

 ## ✨ Features
 - 🛒 Browse a variety of food items